oxi-dev0/vector2d.py/README.md

 <br>

-You can normalise a vector using the .getNormalised paramter:
+You can normalise a Vector using the .getNormalised paramter:
 ```python
 a.getNormalised()
 ```